vanhp/fastMLBlog/ML-section/_posts/.ipynb_checkpoints/2020-09-18-ML-tabular-checkpoint.md

     - There are some columns that contain data that would be best understood with a neural network, such as plain text data.

 ### Ensemble Decision Trees
-Decision tree don't require matrix multiplication or derivative calculation.
+Decision tree don't require matrix multiplication or derivative.
 So PyTorch is of no help.
 Scikit-learn is better suit for this task.

 Data to use for Decision tree [bluebookforbulldozers](https://www.kaggle.com/c/bluebook-for-bulldozers/data)